unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 In the two links above, you have a Getting Started for Material and Cupertino.

-But the difference between they are the references that can be included on the Solution.
+But the difference between they are the references that can be included in the Solution.

 You may notice that there are only minor differences in the XAML configuration in the link above and in this current tutorial.